frederic-perez/AmE-dictionary/dictionary.md

 __slit > hi-slit dress__
 __slob__
 __slog__ :two: :shit: _An uphill slog._ _Slow slog toward the ideal._
+__sloppy joe__ _n_ _Informal_ A hamburger in which the minced-beef filling is made into a kind of meat sauce, typically with tomatoes and spices.
 __sloppy__ _We were a little sloppy in the second half of the game._
 __sloshing__ _There is a lot of cash slowhing around the system._
 __sloth__